 Dit zijn de afstanden die er per dag gefietst zijn.
 Dag 4 was de rustdag.Dag 5 en 6 waren de dagen dat we rond hebben gereden in de Veluwe zonder bagage.

 Day 16 : A dull rainy day

 The old lady in the bar already had breakfast ready for us.
 Croissants, baguette, and jam.
-It was the best breakfast of the entire cycling vacation, because we also got hot chocolate.
+It was the best breakfast of the entire vacation and we also got hot chocolate.
 We asked for a stamp in our 100 cols book.
-For the combined dinner and breakfast with two people we only needed to pay 38 euros.
+The dinner and breakfast for two people only cost us 38 euros.

 Underneath a gray sky we jumped back on our bikes.
 We still needed to cycle a few kilometers before reaching the next col. There indeed was no campsite in the village we had intended to go to.

 The route was pretty flat.
 The farther north we came, the fewer bakeries and supermarkets there seemed to be.
 Around 11 o'clock it started to rain again and it didn't stop.
 We put on our warmest clothes and continued.
 We passed 'le petit village', or 'the small village' during a climb.